 Columbia Basin Permaculture

 Permaculture is the science of living in concert with nature (as opposed to living in conflict with nature).
-Natural systems exhibit patterns of interaction and Permaculture seeks to identify and weave similar patterns through systems of human life.
+Natural systems exhibit patterns of interaction and Permaculture seeks to identify and mimic these patterns and relationships and apply their connections in a way that benefits both the environment, agriculture & human life.
 As each of our individual patterns of life are unique, so too will be the individual integration of our lives in concert with our living spaces.

 The application of Permaculture is relevant to projects ranging from low-maintenance landscaping to broad scale food production.
 The USDA has discovered Permaculture and is placing emphasis on multiple techniques used to build agricultural soils by planting a rotation of crops, using ground covers, and minimizing tilling (see report here).